sidebase/sidebase/README.md

-# The Scaffold: `fullstack-nuxt3`
+# SideBase

-This scaffold bootstraps a nuxt 3 project that permits developing a backend and a frontend using just nuxt 3.
+SideBase bootstraps a nuxt 3 project that permits developing a backend and a frontend using just nuxt 3.
 The application code is inside the `app/` folder.
 Read more [in it's README](./app/README.md).
 This scaffold provides out of the box:
 - a functional nuxt 3 setup (see in `app/`),
-- a drone pipeline for testing
 - a functional backend with:
     - database connection
     - testing
 - breakpoint debugging
 - `Base` database model that can be usefully extended by project typeorm-classes
+- database UI for easy development (devs) and testing (PMs)
+- VS Code plugin recommendations for the best development experience (DX)

 ## Development